Remote Access to ECF & Department Labs

 From the St. George campus, you can launch a session on remote.ecf.utoronto.ca via a VNC viewer.

-From an ECFPC Windows workstation, you can do this by selecting “Connect to remote.ecf (LINUX)” from the Start menu.
+From an ECF Windows workstation, you can do this by selecting “Connect to remote.ecf (LINUX)” from the Start menu.

 You can connect to remote.ecf.utoronto.ca’s VNC service at TCP port 1000; e.g., from Linux:

-If you are connecting from off-campus, you will need to use SSH port forwarding; e.g., from your Linux computer at home, you can run
+If you are connecting from off-campus, you will either need to use UTORvpn to first connect to the campus network or use SSH port forwarding; e.g., from your Linux computer at home, you can run

 ssh -f -N -L 2000:localhost:1000 email@example.com vncviewer localhost::2000